-When building a website, a clear classification structure is crucial for enhancing user experience and content discoverability.AnQiCMS Based on its flexible content model and powerful template engine, we can easily display the category list and its hierarchy on the website front-end.Today, let's delve into how to implement this feature in the AnQiCMS template.
+When building a website, a clear classification structure is the key to improving user experience and content discoverability.AnQiCMS with its flexible content model and powerful template engine allows us to easily display category lists and their hierarchical relationships on the website front end.Today, let's delve deeper into how to implement this feature in the AnQiCMS template.

-AnQiCMS template is based on the Django template engine syntax of the Go language, providing intuitive and feature-rich tags for data manipulation.
+The AnQiCMS template is based on the Django template engine syntax in the Go language, providing intuitive and feature-rich tags for data manipulation.
 To display the category list, we will mainly usecategoryListThis tag.
-This tag can help us obtain the classification data of content models such as articles or products, and display them in the way we expect.
+This tag helps us obtain classification data for content models such as articles or products, and display them in the way we expect.

 Let's start with a simple example.
 Suppose we want to display all top-level article categories in the website sidebar, we can write the template code like this: